leecybersec/bug-report/tribalsystems/zenario/files-unauthorized/README.md

 ## But the a folder named "private" contains that Images and Documents.
 This folder can be access by unauthorized actors.

 ![](images/listing.png)
-List of private directory
+List of private directory in private folder

 ![](images/svg-image.png)
-Private image is public
+Private image is publicing to unauthenticated user

 ![](images/pdf.png)
-Offline document is public
+Offline document is publicing to unauthenticated user